-Orchards Junior Scho
+done or need to be done?

-Summary of School Safety Plan
+Summary of School ol Safety Plan

-Assessment and Treatment Service (ATS)
+Assessment and Treatn nent Service (ATS)

-anges made to the young person's school day, including any adaptations, ble changes and areas for supervision:
+Kev cha anges made to the young person's school day, incl uding any adaptations, timetable changes and

+or supervision:

 •

 •

 •

 •

 •

-• Please record who this Summary of School Safety needs to be shared with:
+• Please record who this Summary of School Safe ty needs to be shared with:

-N.I

 Name: Signed:

-39 ANNEX 11 TRANSFER OF RECORDS FORMS
+24. ANNEX TRANSFER OF RECORDS FORMS